Skip to content

 2. Which emits an event called StateSynced(uint256 indexed id, address indexed contractAddress, bytes data);

-3. All the validators on the Heimdall chain receive this event and one of them, whoever wishes to get the tx fees for state sync sends this transaction to Heimdall.
+3. All the validators on the Heimdall chain receive this event and one of them, whoever wishes to get the transaction fees for state sync sends this transaction to Heimdall.

 4. Once state-sync transaction on Heimdall has been included in a block, it is added to pending state-sync list.